 Shitty music is a summer classic I hate, and something included in my list of things I don’t miss from Extremadura.
 For some reason, summer is the perfect moment to launch low-quality singles everyone will dance 24/7 for a few months, before being forgotten forever.
 The canciones de verano are Latin pop songs characterised by a danceable beat and a monotonous rhythm.
 Their dumb and unimaginative lyrics look like they’ve been created in five minutes (‘I know you want it, babe’, ‘Touch my body’ and the like).
 To make things even worse, many of them involve some stupid dance moves that get unbelievably popular.
-This small compilation from 2002 includes some great examples of summer songs.

 In Spain, there are national public holidays, regional holidays and local holidays.
 Each village and town has, at least, a big feria that lasts for a few days.
 It’s usually dedicated to a patron saint or a local product (in Jaraíz de la Vera, their ferias are dedicated to the cultivation of tobacco and peppers) and involve some serious drinking and going out.
 By that I mean going out in the afternoon-evening, coming back home for dinner and a shower, before heading out again and staying up until sunrise (which is as late as 8 am).
 For three or four days in a row.
 It’s as crazy as it sounds, and guess what… You’ll be dancing to all those horrible canciones de verano all night long, because they play the same music everywhere.
 Nobody cares.
 It’s summer!
 You’re so into the party mood that you dance to anything.
 After a few drinks, you’ll even dance to the annoying music from the children attractions, if you’re asked to.
 Ferias are, in general, a lot of fun when you’re a teenager or in your twenties, but now I struggle to keep up with the crazy party lifestyle many of my friends still have.
 I used to be one of the last ones to go home and now they take the piss out of me and say ‘Look at you now!’.